 Share your knowledge, consistently

-It’s clear that there is no shortage of content for users to binge on, on the Facebook platform.
+There is no shortage of content for users to binge on, on the Facebook platform.
 Sharing your knowledge is one of the time-tested ways to stand out from the crowd.
-In addition, providing value and sharing knowledge creates brand loyalty and your brand will stand out as having the expertise, not only because you have the knowledge, but because you freely shared it with the world.
+Also, providing value and sharing knowledge creates brand loyalty and your brand will stand out as having the expertise, not only because you know, but because you freely shared it with the world.

 Examples of evergreen content are top tips, hacks, case studies, instructional content, and product how-tos, just to name a few.
 These are all universal and work for you long after you've posted, whereas social events, news, statistics that fluctuate, trends or fads all have an ‘expiry date’ and are not considered evergreen.